Saturday, April 8, 2023

 Review

 Welcome back, viewers.
-As you all know, I haven't done anything in my blog except grammatically proofread my reviews, news updates, etc. It's been a few months since I last posted a new critique, but with the new Super Mario Bros. movie in theatres, it's time to refresh my memory on the previous movie adaptation.
+As you all know, I haven't done anything in my blog except grammatically proofread my reviews, news updates, etc. It's been a few months since I last posted a new critique, but with the latest Super Mario Bros. movie in theatres, it's time to refresh my memory on the previous movie adaptation.

 As a young child, I wasn't aware there was a Super Mario Bros. movie until I discovered its packaging on VHS.
 The film may seem nostalgic as I look back, but it was nothing like the Mario video games I've played.
 It felt like a wound that never healed, leaving a lasting mark on fans of the series.
 The failure of this movie may have led Nintendo to prevent any more big-screen adaptations (except for Pokémon).
 Even the co-creator, Shigeru Miyamoto, felt it tried so hard to replicate the games.